Totally positive Toeplitz matrices: classical and modern: Finite totally positive Toeplitz matrices and asymptotics

-\begin{remark} The quiver $Q_{n+1}$ is essentially the planar dual of a quiver introduced by Givental \cite{Givental:QToda}.
-The proposition relates to the construction of totally positive Toeplitz matrices from \cite{rietsch} that used that quiver, and its coordinate-transformed version from \cite{Ludenbach}.
-Our first proof of the proposition used these two results and applied a kind of shift of perspective, see \cref{s:ChernRoots}.
-However, the connection between the description of Toeplitz matrices in \cref{p:ToeplitzEquiv} and the one in \cite{rietsch} is subtle in that our upper-triangular matrix $u((m_{ij}))\in U^{(n+1)}_+$ with its labelled quiver $Q_{n+1}$, and the alternatively constructed upper-triangular matrix from \cite{rietsch} using the dual quiver do not agree, \textit{except} for in the case that $u((m_{ij})_{ij})$ is Toeplitz.
-The proof of \cref{p:ToeplitzEquiv} given in \cite[Appendix A]{rietschToeplitz} is direct, not making use of these earlier constructions. \end{remark}
+\begin{remark} The quiver $Q_{n+1}$ is essentially the planar dual of a quiver introduced by Givental \cite{Givental:QToda}, and this proposition relates to a different construction of upper-triangular and Toeplitz matrices \cite{rietsch} via that quiver together with a conjecture about it proved recently by L\"udenbach \cite[Theorem~4.3.1]{Ludenbach}.
+See also Section~\ref{s:ChernRoots}.
+However, the connection between the construction of Toeplitz matrices in Proposition~\ref{p:ToeplitzEquiv} and the earlier one is subtle in that our matrix $u((m_{ij}))\in U^{(n+1)}_+$ associated to $Q_{n+1}$, and the alternatively constructed upper-triangular matrix from \cite{rietsch} related to Givental's quiver do not agree, \textit{except} for when $u((m_{ij})_{ij})$ is Toeplitz.
+L\"udenbach's theorem is involved, and makes use of the chamber ansatz \cite{FZ:DoubleBruhat} in its proof.
+The proof of Proposition~\ref{p:ToeplitzEquiv} in \cite[Appendix~A]{rietschToeplitz} is direct and not connected to these earlier~constructions. \end{remark}